DUB - BEY

 What is the cheapest month to fly from Dublin to Beirut?

-The cheapest month for flights from Dublin to Beirut is February, where tickets cost £303 on average.
-On the other hand, the most expensive months are December and August, where the average cost of tickets is £573 and £560 respectively.
+The cheapest month for flights from Dublin to Beirut is October, where tickets cost £300 (return) on average.
+On the other hand, the most expensive months are July and June, where the average cost of round-trip tickets is £604 and £583 respectively.

 How far in advance should I book a flight from Dublin to Beirut?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Dublin to Beirut, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Dublin to Beirut, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know - Cheap tickets from Dublin to Beirut